ARO Shipping: Logistics Strategy for Shipping After Order Received

 ARO vs ARP: subtle differences make a big difference

-In contrast, ARO is more proactive and aims to increase speed; while ARP is more conservative and focuses on reducing payment risks.
-Which model to choose needs to be considered comprehensively based on the company's own strength and customer needs.
+In contrast, ARO is more proactive and aims to increase speed, while ARP is more conservative and focuses on reducing payment risks.
+Which model to choose needs to be considered comprehensively based on the company's own strengths and customer needs.

 ARO vs COD: key differences between the two